Sports in Japan: After Meiji Restoration

 Other sports like table tennis and fencing have been popular at different times.
 Baseball was a staple of early television, and boxing and sumo were aired periodically.
 Initially, running live sports games was viewed with skepticism as it was believed that fans would rather stay at home if they could watch for free.
 But, as it actually increased interest and sold more merchandise, airing of sports on television became popular.

 Judo has been recognized as an official event in the Olympic Games since the 1964 Summer Olympics in Tokyo.
 It is also one of the four main forms of amateur competitive wrestling practiced internationally today.
 Keirin racing has also become an Olympic Games event since the 2000 Summer Olympics in Sydney.

 Motorsports have become quite popular in Japan, especially during the latter third of the 20th century.
 Japanese car manufacturers use a relatively new form of motorsport that is distinctly Japanese and is now being exported abroad.

 Japan hosted the Tokyo 2020 Olympics, which were postponed until 2021 due to the COVID-19 pandemic.

 Professional organizations

-The most popular professional sports in Japan are baseball, association football, golf, tennis and sumo wrestling.
+The most popular professional sports in Japan are baseball, association football (soccer), sumo wrestling, basketball, and golf.
 Note that most practitioners in the martial arts are not professional, but amateurs.